KeckObservatory/exposureTimeCalculator/README.md

 	git clone https://github.com/KeckObservatory/exposureTimeCalculator.git

-The file structure will be as follows:

-	./exposureTimeCalculator/*.py
-				/static
-				/templates
-				/datafiles

 Edit line 27 of `etc.py` to change the port to an unoccupied value (if the default of 50008 is unoccupied, there's no need to change this unless you want to).
-Then edit line 52 of :code:`manager.py` to point to your local install of python3.
-The next commands are dependent on aliasing the local python3 executable to "python3".
-It can be substituted with the full path to that executable instead if desired.

-Afterwards, run the following command in the exposureTimeCalculator directory:
+Run the following command to start the ETC:

-	 python3 manager.py etc start

-You can also run the equivalent command:

 	python3 etc.py

-(More details on the `manager.py` script are provided on the `Using the ETC` section.)

 This will start a webpage on your localhost at the specified port number.
 In your web browser, enter the following line in the URL bar (substitute new port number if you changed it earlier):

 	localhost:50008/etcgui/